cortexlabs/cortex/docs/cluster/cli.md

 ## version

-This command prints the version of the Cortex CLI and cluster
+This command prints the version of the CLI and cluster

 Usage:
   cortex version [flags]